Dasiloy/Strapi-Login-Project/README.md

-# Strapi-Login-Project
+# Strapi application

-A simple login project on strapi
+A quick description of your strapi application